mpapad/mpapad.github.io/_pages/publications.md

 Walid Siala, Ahmed Khanfir, Mike Papadakis. ["Impact of LLM news sentiment analysis on stock price movement prediction"](), in the 2nd Workshop on Advances in Financial AI Workshop: Towards Agentic and Responsible Systems, 2026.

+Saad Memon, Rafal Graczyk, Jan Swakon, Leszek Grzanka, Sebastian Kusyk and Mike Papadakis. ["Not All Upsets Are Equal: A Measured Test of Whether SECDED Suffices for Radiation-Exposed COTS Memory"](), in the 37th Edition of the European Symposium on Reliability of Electron Devices, Failure Physics and Analysis (**ESREF**) 2026.

 ## 2025